Notarise-gov-sg/hiring-devops/README.md

 #### Task

-make use of AWS services to secure this API
+Make use of AWS services to secure this API

 #### Deliverable